What Is an Apple?

-You've probably heard the age-old saying, "An apple a day keeps the doctor away."
-Although eating apples isn't a cure-all, it can do wonders for your health.
+An apple is a crunchy, bright-colored fruit, which is one of the most popular in the U.S. You've probably heard the age-old saying, "An apple a day keeps the doctor away."
+Although eating them isn't a cure-all, it is good for your health.

 European settlers brought apples with them to the Americas.
-They enjoyed them more than North America's native crabapple, a small, tarter fruit.
+They preferred apples to North America's native crab apple, a smaller, tarter fruit.

-Many types of apples grow in the U.S., but a small percentage of ones you can buy in grocery stores are imported.
-Each one has a different shape, color, and texture.
+Today, many types of apples are grown in the U.S., but a small percentage of the ones you can buy in grocery stores are imported.
+Each type has a different shape, color, and texture.

-An apple can taste sweet or sour, and its flavor can vary depending on what type you're eating.
+An apple can be sweet or sour, and its flavor can vary depending on what type you're eating.

 There are many varieties, including:

 Apples can do a lot for you, thanks to plant chemicals called flavonoids.
 And they have pectin, a fiber that breaks down in your gut.
 If you take off the apple's skin before eating it, you won't get as much of the fiber or flavonoids.

 Nutritionists and other scientists get excited about apples because of their phytochemical content.
 Phytochemicals are substances found in plants that may be good for human health.
 They go by many different names, such as phytonutrients, polyphenols, antioxidants, phytochemicals, and flavonoids.
 You shouldn't peel your apples, as most of the phytochemicals are in the skin.

 The fiber can slow digestion, so you feel fuller after eating.
 This can keep you from overeating.
 Eating fiber-rich foods helps control symptoms and lessens the effects of acid reflux.
 An apple's fiber can also help with diarrhea and constipation.